Decriminalize

 don't want to see the end.

-their ballot.
-Berkeley is a city that believes in taking progressive risks, not
+on their ballot.
+Berkeley is a city that believes in taking progressive risks,

-conservative thinking.
-And yet the people of Berkeley were sensible enough to
+not conservative thinking.
+And yet the people of Berkeley were sensible enough

-think through all of the rotten implications of this idea four years ago, and
+to think through all of the rotten implications of this idea four years ago,

-overwhelmingly reject the measure.
-The citizens of San Francisco should do the
+and overwhelmingly reject the measure.
+The citizens of San Francisco should

 Vote no on Prop.
 K.